 i.
-Review, Score, and Ranking Policy:
+Review, Score, and Ranking Policy

 The Austin/Travis County Continuum of Care (CoC) will competitively rank projects based on projects' improvement of system performance.
 The Austin/Travis County CoC seeks to facilitate a coordinated, equitable, and outcome-oriented community process for the solicitation, review, ranking, and selection of project applications, and a process by which renewal projects are reviewed for performance and compliance with 24 CFR 578.1 ii.
-Background:
+Background

 Annually, the U.S. Department of Housing and Urban Development (HUD) holds a national competition for Continuum of Care (CoC) Program Funds through the CoC Program Notice of Funding Opportunity (NOFO).
 This competition procures funds into the Austin/Travis County area to provide housing and services to individuals and families who are experiencing homelessness.
-The Ending Community Homelessness Coalition (ECHO), the Collaborative Applicant for the Austin/Travis County Continuum of Care, has been appointed on behalf of the Continuum to complete and submit the Consolidated Application and facilitate the local competition for Continuum of Care funding, under the supervision of the CoC Board, the Leadership Council, or its representative.
+The Ending Community Homelessness Coalition (ECHO), the Collaborative Applicant for the Austin/Travis County Continuum of Care, has been appointed on behalf of the Continuum to complete and submit the Consolidated Application and facilitate the local competition for Continuum of Care funding, under the supervision of the Leadership Council, as the CoC Board of the Austin/Travis County CoC, or its representative.
 The Consolidated Application consists of the CoC Application, Priority Listing, and Project Applications.

-For the FY2023 competition, New Projects may be created through reallocation and/or eligible bonus funding.
-The amount of bonus funds available to the Austin/Travis County community will be announced as a part of the FY2023 CoC Program NOFO.
+For the FY2024 competition, New Projects may be created through reallocation and/or eligible bonus funding.
+The amount of bonus funds available to the Austin/Travis County community will be announced as a part of the FY2024 CoC Program NOFO.

-Through reallocation or bonus funding, applicants may apply to operate New Projects or expand Renewal Projects as defined by the FY23 NOFO.
-New Projects which are aligned with the Austin/Travis County Continuum of Care Community Funding Priorities, as adopted by the CoC Board, or its appointed representatives, and with HUD's Policy Priorities as determined in the FY2023 CoC Program NOFO will be prioritized for funding consideration.
+Through reallocation or bonus funding, applicants may apply to operate New Projects or expand Renewal Projects as defined by the FY24 NOFO.
+New Projects which are aligned with the Austin/Travis County Continuum of Care Community Funding Priorities, as adopted by the Leadership Council, as the CoC Board, or its appointed representatives, and with HUD's Policy Priorities as determined in the FY2024 CoC Program NOFO will be prioritized for funding consideration.

-The CoC Board, or its designated representatives, approves all NOFO related policies and procedures, including this Review, Scoring, and Ranking Policy.
-The CoC Board appoints an Independent Review Team (IRT) to review and objectively score all competitive Renewal and New Project applications.
+The Leadership Council, as the CoC Board, or its designated representatives, approves all NOFO related policies and procedures, including this Review, Scoring, and Ranking Policy.
+The Leadership Council appoints an Independent Review Team (IRT) to review and objectively score all competitive Renewal and New Project applications.